jardinetsouffleton/NNetnav/README.md

 ds = load_dataset("smurty/NNetNav-6k")
 ```

-If you want to generate your own synthetic demonstrations and learn how to use the finetuning code, read on!
+If you want to generate your own synthetic demonstrations for websites, and train your own web agents, then read on!

 ## Table of Contents